 - Commercial and regulatory success in Fabry disease.
-For the three months ended March 31, 2021, Galafold® revenue totaled \$66.4 million, an increase of \$5.9 million compared to the same period in the prior year.
+For the six months ended June 30, 2021, Galafold[®] revenue totaled \$77.4 million, an increase of \$15.1 million compared to the same period in the prior year.
 We continue to see strong commercial momentum and expansion into additional geographies.
-In countries where we have been operating the longest, we see an increasing proportion of previously untreated patients come onto Galafold®.
+In countries where we have been operating the longest, we see an increasing proportion of previously untreated patients come onto Galafold[®].
 In the U.S., we continue to see a significant increase in patients from a growing and very wide prescriber base.
 Across all markets, we see a high rate of compliance and adherence to this oral treatment option. - Pompe clinical program milestones.
-In December 2020, we completed last patient, last visit in our global Phase 3 pivotal study of AT-GAA (ATB200-03, also known as "PROPEL") with 123 patients at 62 sites in 24 countries and initiated the rolling BLA submission to the FDA for AT-GAA.
+In December 2020, we completed last patient, last visit in our global Phase 3 pivotal study of AT-GAA (ATB200-03, also known as "PROPEL") with 123 patients at 62 sites in 24 countries.
 In February 2021, we subsequently reported topline results for the PROPEL study.
-Additionally, in 2020, orphan drug designation was received in Japan and the British Medicines and Healthcare Products Regulatory Agency issued a Promising Innovative Medicine ("PIM") designation for AT-GAA for the treatment of late-onset Pompe disease.
-Previously, the U.S. FDA granted BTD for AT-GAA for the treatment of late-onset Pompe disease. - Pipeline advancement and growth.
+Additionally, in 2020, orphan drug designation was received in Japan and the British Medicines and Healthcare Products Regulatory Agency ("MHRA") issued a Promising Innovative Medicine ("PIM") designation for AT-GAA for the treatment of late-onset Pompe disease.
+In June 2021, the MHRA granted AT-GAA a positive scientific opinion through the Early Access to Medicines Scheme ("EAMS") which permits eligible adults living with late-onset Pompe disease ("LOPD") who have received alglucosidase alfa for at least 2 years to switch to AT-GAA prior to marketing authorization in the U.K. We have also completed the submission of the rolling BLA for cipaglucosidase alfa and the New Drug Application ("NDA") for miglustat to the FDA. - Pipeline advancement and growth.
 We have established an industry leading gene therapy portfolio of medicines for people living with rare metabolic diseases through a license with Nationwide Children's and a research collaboration with Penn.
 Some recent advances include, in February 2021, we presented initial clinical data a from the Phase 1/2 CLN3 gene therapy study that suggests early signs of disease stabilization and the potential to slow the neurological disease progression in children living with CLN3 Batten disease.
 Additionally, in February 2021, we presented preclinical data from our Fabry disease gene therapy clinical candidate, AT-GTX-701, with an engineered GLA transgene improved for stability demonstrated greater substrate reduction than wild type constructs across all tissues and doses. - Manufacturing.
 We continued to manufacture our Pompe biologic at commercial scale (1,000L) for our clinical studies and early commercial inventory.
 Our supply agreement with WuXi Biologics and current capacity are expected to produce sufficient quantities to support commercial needs after receipt of applicable regulatory approvals if obtained.
 For gene therapy, we are working with our strategic partners to support our clinical manufacturing capabilities.
-Thus far, our global supply chains have not been interrupted and we have maintained our ability to manufacture Galafold® as well as our clinical supply during the COVID-19 pandemic. - Financial strength.
-Total cash, cash equivalents, and marketable securities as of March 31, 2021 was \$417.4 million.
+Thus far, our global supply chains have not been interrupted and we have maintained our ability to manufacture Galafold[®] as well as our clinical supply during the COVID-19 pandemic. - Financial strength.
+Total cash, cash equivalents, and marketable securities as of June 30, 2021 was \$383.1 million.
 Based on current operating models, we believe that the current cash position, which includes expected revenues, is sufficient to fund our operations and ongoing research programs to achieve self-sustainability.
 Potential impacts of the COVID-19 pandemic, business development collaborations, pipeline expansion, and investment in manufacturing capabilities could impact our future capital requirements.